 It’s Survival of the fittest for Engineering colleges

-After years of seeing a massive gap in demand and supply of engineering seats, the country is finally seeing a sort of survival of the fittest, as the All-India Council for Technical Education (AICTE) terms it, among colleges.
+After years of seeing a massive gap in demand and supply of engineering seats, the country is finally seeing a sort of Survival of the Fittest Image 2Survival of the Fittest Image 2survival of the fittest, as the All-India Council for Technical Education (AICTE) terms it, among colleges.
 The council has been finally witnessing the gap close in between the number of seats available and the number of takers for those seats, albeit in a gradual manner.

 For the academic year 2016-17, the AICTE has had a whopping 100 institutions coming under it close down in the country, 34 of them offering undergraduate engineering and technology courses.
 In Karnataka, there have been at least two engineering institutions close down every new academic year in the past five years.